johnbaldwin/celerybox/README.md

 * [rabbitmq](./rabbitmq) - RabbitMQ Docker Compose set-up
 * [example01](./example01) - Basic Celery example to run a worker and a app to run tasks
+* [example02](./example02) - Builds on example01 with the Celery worker running in Docker

 ## Architecture